ucd-library/ror-extend-demo/details.md

 Organizations are categorized in a number of ways; including type, free text keywords, and standard links and codes.
 These can all be used to organize the data.

 A number of different organizational schemas were investigated.
-These include the [VIVO Ontology (https://wiki.lyrasis.org/display/VIVODOC111x/Ontology+Reference), the [Schema.org Organization (https://schema.org/Organization), and the [Global Research Identifier Database (GRID)]([https://www.grid.ac/) ontology.
+These include the [VIVO Ontology](https://wiki.lyrasis.org/display/VIVODOC111x/Ontology+Reference), the [Schema.org Organization](https://schema.org/Organization), and the [Global Research Identifier Database (GRID)]([https://www.grid.ac/) ontology.
 [ROR](https://ror.org/) has not specified a linked data ontology for their system.
 This is not a requirement, but would certainly help integrate ROR identifiers and their extensions.
 Since ROR's data format most closely follows the GRID ontology, that would be the most normal source for the ROR ontology.